cotes2020/jekyll-theme-chirpy/_posts/01AWS/IAM/Auth/2020-07-18-Amazon-Cognito.md

 2. provides <font color=red> authentication, authorization, and user management </font> for web and mobile apps .

-3. actes as an <font color=blue> identity broker </font> between app and web id providers
+3. actes as an <font color=LightSlateBlue> identity broker </font> between app and web id providers
    - no additional code
    - no credentials is stored on the devices.